 Happy Valentine’s Day!
 I’ll be honest, I am not a massive fan of Valentine’s Day, I think the last time I was excited about it was in school hoping someone would give me a card/flowers (spoiler alert: it never happened).
 However, I do think I can get excited about v-day food!

 I have known for a while that I want to make something for this day, however, I was not sure what.
-I kept thinking about red velvet cupcakes, but I felt like it was such an obvious thing to do, a bit of a florals for spring situation, but then I thought about the cheesecake situation!
-A cupcake filled up with cheesecake?!
+I kept thinking about red velvet cupcakes, but I felt like it was such an obvious thing to do, a bit of a florals for spring situation, but then I thought about how nice it would be to top them with a super smooth white chocolate buttercream!
+A cupcake topped with white chocolate?!
 That I can do!
-Especially when oven cooked cheesecakes are really, really not my forte.

 What is red velvet?